marcinofulus/iCSEbook1/school/source/basicProgrammingExpanded.rst

     4

-As soon as we have defined a function in python, it stays in the memory until the program terminates.
+As soon as we have defined a function in Python, it stays in the memory until the program terminates.
 This means that after we have defined a function, we can use it as many times as we want.
 The functions we define are actually just like a new type of variable.

-A function in python does not need to be mathematical.
+A function in Python does not need to be mathematical.
 We can for example create a function like this:

 .. code:: python